Working Holiday IEC Visa For Canadians

 Working Holiday Visa for Canadians: Insurance Requirements

-That said, it is still a wise idea to ensure that you have purchased travel insurance for the entire time that you will be away.
-If something happens, you don't want to have to rely on your travel funds to pay for medical expenses, or to tap into the bank of Mom and Dad.
+That said, it is still wise to ensure that you have purchased travel insurance for the entire time that you will be away.
+If something happens, you don't want to have to rely on your travel funds to pay for medical expenses or to tap into the bank of Mom and Dad.
 For Canadians travelling abroad, comprehensive coverage can be obtained for a cost of only about $57/month (non-USA).

-For only $682/year (+ tax where applicable), someone less than 30 can be insured while in Australia, Japan, Korea, or Europe, or anywhere else that doesn't include USA travel.
+For only $682/year (+ tax where applicable), someone less than 30 can be insured while in Australia, Japan, Korea, Europe, or anywhere else that doesn't include USA travel.

 The quote engine on the left-hand side of this page allows Canadian travellers to get a free instant quote and view a list of available policies.
 There are two options: